A lot or a little?

 Is it any good?

-Although Unhooking the Moon isn't meant to be a realistic story, the idea of two modern-day kids looking for someone and not first consulting the Internet is hard to swallow, especially when it's a person who'd be instantly identifiable online.
+Although this fast-paced story isn't meant to be realistic, the idea of two modern-day kids looking for someone and not first consulting the Internet is hard to swallow.
 Rat's endless wacky capers and her way of assessing people as either angels or pedophiles will charm some readers, but others will find her almost magical ability to slip in and out of crazy situations too unbelievable and ultimately tiresome.
 Big brother Bob's readiness to believe her premonitions and follow her into situations he doesn't understand is often baffling.
-Still, the story's fast-paced, varied action and its cast of unusual characters will appeal to many readers.
+Still, the story's varied action and its cast of unusual characters will appeal to many readers.

 Families can talk about why the author chose not to have Bob and the Rat use the public library and the Internet to find their uncle.
 Does this lack of realism hurt the story or make it better because it allows them to have more adventures?